pierrediedhiou/cybersecurity-journey/glossary.md

 solution can be found efficiently in polynomial time (not exponential)
 - **Password Cracking** — The process of recovering plaintext passwords from stored hash values using tools like John the Ripper or Hashcat
+- **Payload** — Code that runs on the target system after an exploit succeeds.
+Determines what happens after gaining access:
+  - **Singles** — Self-contained, no download needed
+  - **Stagers** — Small payload that sets up connection, downloads stage
+  - **Stages** — Downloaded by stager, enables larger payloads
+  - **Adapters** — Converts payloads into different formats
 ## R
 - **Ransomware** — Malware that encrypts files and demands payment for decryption
 - **RCE** — Remote Code Execution, running code on a target system remotely